Day 1: Transfer Izmir Airport – Sirince

 Sirince is a beautiful and very old fashioned wine producing village where you will stay in beautifully restored Greek “Konak” houses.
 From the airport, an easy drive of around 40 minutes brings us into a picturesque landscape where steep hillsides are home to traditional olive groves.
 In the formerly Greek village of Sirince we have time to relax and enjoy a stroll through the historic, cobbled streets.
 There are interesting local boutiques to browse through, followed leisurely by a fine dinner at the Arsipel Restaurant- the perfect beginning to an incredible week of Aegean culinary experiences with the extra bonus of live music every weekend.
 Your room is the best available- authentic and somewhat rustic but with an unmatched classical grandeur and perfect romantic air.

-Day 2: Sirince – Ephesus – Pamucak – Kusadasi (lunch) –Transfer to Camlik
+Day 2: Sirince – Ephesus – Pamucak – Kusadasi (lunch) –Short transfer to Camlik

 Total 30km / 300m Climbing / 850m Descent